 Maintain strong backward compatibility.
 Spring’s evolution has been carefully managed to force few breaking changes between versions.
 Spring supports a carefully chosen range of JDK versions and third-party libraries to facilitate maintenance of applications and libraries that depend on Spring.

 Care about API design.
 The Spring team puts a lot of thought and time into making APIs that are intuitive and that hold up across many versions and many years.

 Set high standards for code quality.
 The Spring Framework puts a strong emphasis on meaningful, current, and accurate javadoc.
 It is one of very few projects that can claim clean code structure with no circular dependencies between packages.

 For how-to questions or diagnosing or debugging issues, we suggest using StackOverflow, and we have a questions page that lists the suggested tags to use.
-If you’re fairly certain that there is a problem in the Spring Framework or would like to suggest a feature, please use the JIRA issue tracker.
+If you’re fairly certain that there is a problem in the Spring Framework or would like to suggest a feature, please use the GitHub Issues.

 If you have a solution in mind or a suggested fix, you can submit a pull request on Github.
 However, please keep in mind that, for all but the most trivial issues, we expect a ticket to be filed in the issue tracker, where discussions take place and leave a record for future reference.

 For more details see the guidelines at the CONTRIBUTING, top-level project page.